vtex-apps/io-documentation/docs/en/Recipes/style/using-css-handles-for-store-customization.md

 ```

 <div class="alert alert-info">
-Remember: if the Handle requests an addon, such as the HTML element's attribute or a Handle modifier, add it next to the Handle's name, following this format: <code>{cssHandleName}--{addon)</code>.
+Remember: if the Handle requests an add-on, such as the HTML element's attribute or a Handle modifier, add it next to the Handle's name, following this format: <code>{cssHandleName}--{addon)</code>.
 </div>

 Once you app is linked and the changes duly saved, the new customization should immediately be reflected onto your workspace.